Akella17/Beta-VAE/README.md

 ![](https://github.com/Akella17/Disentangled_Representation_Learning/raw/master/dsprites/old_beta_loss.png)

 The above equation forms the objective function that needs to be **maximized**.
-While the first term accounts for reconstruction fidelity, the second term is a measure of the KL distance of learnt posterior and Gaussian prior $p(z)$ (puts implicit independence pressure derived from the isotropic nature of Gaussian prior).
-Hence, higher values of β should encourage learning a disentangled representation of v.
+While the first term accounts for reconstruction fidelity, the second term is a measure of the KL distance of learnt posterior and Gaussian prior *p(z)* (puts implicit independence pressure due to the isotropic nature of Gaussian prior).
+Higher values of β should encourage learning a more disentangled representation.
 The extra pressures coming from high β values, however, may create a trade-off between reconstruction fidelity and the quality of disentanglement within the learnt latent representations.

 ![](https://github.com/Akella17/Disentangled_Representation_Learning/raw/master/dsprites/disentangled_loss.png)